brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 {% from "components/core/blockquotes/blockquotes.njk" import blockquote %}

 {%- call blockquote('Nicola Crome, Senior Media and Content Marketing Manager', 'https://www.avios.com/', 'Avios') -%}
-  I worked with Bruce for many years at Avios, both within the same team and across projects.<br>
   Bruce was incredibly knowledgeable in website design and development, always came up with great solutions, delivered to a high standard with great attention to detail, and was very easy to work with.
 He was also able to communicate his technical knowledge in a straightforward way to someone who was not from a technical background.<br>
   I would highly recommend Bruce to any organisation.
 {%- endcall %}